 The first Van Cleef & Arpels “Poetic Complication” watch was presented in 2006, the Centenaire, and from then on the brand has presented a number of these pieces in which time is shown in an unusual way, such as by the wings of a fairy in Lady Arpels Féerie, or with links to the stars and astronomy.
 In 2010, the Pont des Amoureux, with its double retrograde movement, won a prize at GPHG.

-Van Cleef & Arpels are primarily jewellers, and their watches have movements made by external companies: the Pierre Arpels watches often have Piaget movements.
+Van Cleef & Arpels is primarily a jewellery company, but it has its own watchmaking facility as part of the Richemont Group’s Campus Genevois de Haute Horlogerie, that includes Stern Création making dials, and Manufacture Genevoise de Haute Horlogerie making movement parts.
+The Campus is located in Meyrin, near Geneva, and according to plans it will reach a population of 900 employees by 2020.
+Previously, Van Cleef & Arpels often had movements made by other companies: the Pierre Arpels watches often have Piaget movements.
 For their Poetic Complications, they work with designers and watchmakers such as Jean-Marc Wiederrecht of independent watchmaking company Agenhor (creator of Poetic Wish, and Pont des Amoureux), and Christiaan van der Klaauw, expert in astronomical watches, designer of Midnight Planétarium.
 The Ballerine Enchantée was developed with La Fabrique du Temps.
-The Richemont group has an in-house dial-making manufacture, the Stern group, that it purchased in 2000, and Stern probably makes some of the lacquered and jewellery dials for Van Cleef & Arpels.

 Van Cleef & Arpels